ghostduck/wordle_helper/docs/design_note.md

 So I end up using simply bruteforce all combinations and check if there are not duplicated positions or not.

 1. Get all letters and combinations
-1. From each letter, choose 1 combinations
+1. From each letter, choose 1 combination
 1. If all indices unique (same as no repetitions on indices), it is valid pattern
-1. Plug-in the combination with green hint to show correct pattern`
+1. Plug-in the combination with green hint to show correct pattern

 ------------------------------------------------

 ## Why return a generator for the patterns (instead of a list)?

-The pattern can be very long.
+The patterns can be very long (if it is longer version of Wordle like 9 letters).
 Returning a generator allows users to do more things with it, like using a word dictionary with the patterns generated.